woocart/localizations/UK/products-electronics.md

 Price: 786.50

 The Fujifilm X-T20, the follow-up to the X-T10, now sports a 24MP X-Trans APS-C CMOS sensor, improved image processor, and new autofocus algorithms.
 The compact body is made of a magnesium alloy, and the top plate features direct controls for exposure compensation and shutter speed.
-On the back of the camera is a 3" touchscreen LCD as well as a high resolution electronic viewfinder.
-Other changes include the addition of the ACROS film simulation mode, Grain Effect and 4K video capture.
+On the back of the camera is a 3" touchscreen LCD as well as a high-resolution electronic viewfinder.
+Other changes include the addition of the ACROS film simulation mode, Grain Effect, and 4K video capture.
 Wi-Fi is built-in, as well.

 - 24.3MP X-Trans CMOS III APS-C sensor with no low-pass filter and X-Processor Pro.
-- 5.0Fps Live-view shooting, start-up time of 0.4sec., shutter time lag of 0.050sec.
+- 5.0Fps Live-view shooting, a start-up time of 0.4sec., shutter time lag of 0.050sec.
 And shooting Interval of 0.25sec.
 - 3.0" tilting Touchscreen panel for operation at almost any angle.
 Weight (approx.) excluding caps and hoods- 310g.
 - 4K video using the x series’ famous film Simulation effects (including ACROS). you can output recorded video to an external monitor via the HDMI port and input audio from an external microphone.
 - Af-c custom settings for moving subjects.Advanced SR AUTO mode.